sjbennett123/gloryforthefist/content/rules/formal_magic.md

 • Either mark Limited (times-ever) Scrolls accordingly or collect them on the last use.

-• Indicate the casting of this formal magic
+• Indicate the casting of this formal magic.

 # Formal Magic Cantrips